 We have innocently viewed a range of anxieties and fears as incidental and solvable, when they are in fact basic necessities for the correct functioning of enterprise.
 The first, and largest of these is the Fear of Dismissal.
 A capitalist economy could not work well without it.
 It is a precondition of efficient business both that existing labour can be removed swiftly and cheaply and that there should always be a ready supply of cooperative replacements.
 Unemployment isn’t a tragedy for business; it contributes to a willing talent pool with low bargaining power.

 The relationship we form to a company may last as long as a marriage and we may give it as much time and devotion as we would give to a partner.
-But this is a relationship that should, for capitalism to flourish, be close to abusive, because our ‘spouse’ must at any point be allowed, on the grounds that they could save themselves three percent a year, fire us bluntly and take up with a more cooperative and flexible rival in Vietnam or Bolivia.
+But this is a relationship that should, for capitalism to flourish, be close to abusive, because our ‘spouse’ must at any point be allowed, on the grounds that they could save themselves three percent a year, to fire us bluntly and take up with a more cooperative and flexible rival in Daegu, South Korea.

 We have taken care to construct a world where, in many areas, there is an extreme sensitivity to upset and distress.
 We have rigorous health and safety requirements to ensure people don’t fall off ladders or strain their backs moving heavy boxes.
 We make sure that words aren’t used to demean or prejudice minorities.
 Kindergartens present a moving picture of our care for the next generation.